-1. Submit the required Certificate of Immunization Form(s).
-Please refer to the following link for the Swainsboro or Augusta locations: http://www.ega.edu/images/uploads/immunization-form.pdf
+7. Submit the required Certificate of Immunization Form(s).
+Please refer to the following link for the Swainsboro or Augusta locations (here)

-EGSC - Statesboro students: EGSC-Statesboro Immunization Forms (Certificate of Immunization, TB Screening, and Medical Form)
+EGSC - Statesboro students: EGSC-Statesboro Immunization Forms (here)

-Complete seventeen courses of the Required High School Curriculum.
-Any student who does not have seventeen RHSC courses is encouraged to apply and will be considered on a case-by-case basis.

-NOTE: Freshman applicants who score less than 430 on the Critical Reading SAT (17 on the ACT) or 400 on the Math portion of the SAT (17 on the ACT) or have a RHSC deficiency in English or Math will be required to take the Compass entrance exam in the applicable area(s) to determine placement in first semester courses.
+- 8. Complete seventeen courses of the Required High School Curriculum.
+Any student who does not have seventeen RHSC courses is encouraged to apply and will be considered on a case-by-case basis. - NOTE: Freshman applicants who score less than 430 on the Critical Reading SAT (17 on the ACT) or 400 on the Math portion of the SAT (17 on the ACT) or have a RHSC deficiency in English or Math will be required to take the Compass entrance exam in the applicable area(s) to determine placement in first semester courses.
 These exams in English, Reading, and Mathematics are given 8:00 am - 4:00 pm Monday through Thursday and 8:00 am - 10:00 am Friday of each week, excluding holidays.
 There is no cost to take this exam.